Updated:

 international

-of allowances, leading to low costs of emissions.
+leading to low costs of emissions.

-A fourth period i foreseen for the period 2021-2030, for which the
+A fourth period is foreseen for the period 2021-2030, for which the

-of the EU-ETS are also proposed.
+improvements of the EU-ETS are also proposed, such as a gradual phase-out

 External allowances feed into EU-ETS

-With the "link" directive (see below), companies can buy
+With the "link" directive

-emissions from project that should reduce emissions as CDM-projects
+reduce emissions as CDM-projects

 as specified

 by the Kyoto Protocol and following UNFCCC guidelines.
-This has

 added to the excess of emissions, in particular because of a large

 projects with very little greenhouse gas reduction effects.
-The

 reduced